 Key Issue 1: PDL Capability Integration in 3GPP Network

-As shown in the use cases identified in the last section, no matter if a use case is for a telecom network operator or a vertical user, it is built on top of the PDL capability that should be available from the 3GPP network.
+As shown in the use cases identified in the last clause, no matter if a use case is for a telecom network operator or a vertical user, it is built on top of the PDL capability that should be available from the 3GPP network.
 There are many ways of implementations to achieve the same goal.
 For example, one way is to utilize cloud resources to realize the use cases, which is completely independent to the 3GPP network architecture but a standalone or plugin implementation, while the telecom network only accesses to that service point (either for its own purpose or for a vertical user).
 Such an add-on method does not integrate PDL/blockchain as part of the telecom network architecture and will have difficulties to optimize for service provisioning, (re-)scheduling, coordination, risk control and so on.
 Hence, in the next generation of 3GPP network, it is expected that PDL capability should be part of the 3GPP network architecture so that this capability can be seamlessly integrated.
 Hence, a critical challenge is how to enhance the 3GPP network with blockchain/DLT capability.

 A native blockchain/DLT capability refers to a blockchain in which an algorithm, a network protocol, and an enabling function of a blockchain are embedded in a function and the protocol stack of a telecom network.
 Writing to the blockchain and searching in the blockchain occur online in real time and are part of the communication process.
 However, the real-time application of blockchain technology in communication networks still faces many new challenges.
 One of the goals in the next generation mobile network is to create a real-time, large-scale blockchain system that serves as the basis for trusted network operations so that every real-time data session and every real-time signalling interaction can be recorded untampered, such as a permission-based super account.
 Therefore, a native blockchain architecture needs to be designed to meet the potential requirements of wireless and network deterministic low latency and high throughput and meet privacy protection objectives.